Quadrid/lorOS/README.md

 # This software is still pretty early in development and modifies essential parts of the system.
 Use this at your own risk.
 ## Stable Branch: uses Pantheon instead of Cutefish
+### Even tho this branch is called stable, it is untested.

 ## Why lorOS?
 lorOS is easy to install: Just execute a setup.exe and wait.
 You can utilize your computer during the process, and there is no need to reboot until the system will be used.